Parents and Post-Secondary Students: 7 Tips for a Constructive Money TalkAug 27, 2021

 Breaking this down into monthly or weekly totals will help your son or daughter learn how to monitor spending and manage different types of expenses: extracurricular activities, daily travel, travelling home, books, food on campus, groceries, tuition, rent, etc. A budgeting app might be what your child needs for tracking spending.

-Next, move on to debt.
-If your child will be using credit to help pay for school, make sure you both understand how the borrowed funds will be allocated.
+Next, move on to all the different types of student debt.
+If your son or daugher will be using credit to help pay for school, make sure you both understand how the borrowed funds will be allocated.
 As a rule, student debt is considered “good debt,” especially when it pays for essentials, like tuition, books, and basic living expenses.
 But it can quickly become “bad debt” if credit is funding a spring break vacation or nights out at the bar.

 Also, ensure you both understand the repayment terms.
 With government loans, repayment doesn’t need to happen until after graduation.
 But with lines of credit and credit cards, there will be monthly payments to cover interest charges.
 This is a great opportunity to show your son or daughter how to set up an automatic payment — why not one of your own? — through online banking.